 It could also be about an impending danger that you might not have even been aware of.
-There have been many instances in my own life that I know danger has been averted, even certain death I have miraculously escaped on a number of occasions, which was not in my own power.
+There have been many instances in my own life that I now know danger had been averted, even certain death I have miraculously escaped on a number of occasions, which was not in my own power.

-And sometimes we can be so troubled that we just don't know what to say - if we just place ourselves/mind in a position of prayer he will intercede on our behalf as he already knows what is troubling us, Romans 8: 26 - 27 is clear: Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings that cannot be uttered.
+And sometimes we can be so troubled that we just don't know what to say - if we just place ourselves (the mind) in a position of prayer he will intercede on our behalf as he already knows what is troubling us, Romans 8: 26, 27 is clear: Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings that cannot be uttered.
 And He that searcheth the hearts knoweth what is the mind of the Spirit, because he maketh intercession for the saints according to the will of God.

 He is indeed, our helper and there is none like him, John 14: 16 – 18 says: And I will pray the Father, and He shall give you another comforter, that he may abide with you forever.
 Even the Spirit of truth; whom the world cannot receive, because it seeth him not, neither knoweth him: but ye know him; for he dwelleth with you, and he shall be in you.
 I will not leave you comfortless: I will come to you.

-The information given to us in the Bible about the Spirit is a wonderful thing – you just need to believe it, wait for it and recognise it, which is all about faith, James 4: 8 says in part: Draw near to God and He will draw near to you.
+The information given to us in the Bible about the Spirit is a wonderful thing – you just need to believe it, wait for it and recognise it, which is all about faith and submission, James 4: 8 says in part: Draw near to God and He will draw near to you.